quixio/quix-docs/docs/deploy/overview.md

 ## Redeploying a service

 If you subsequently edit your service code (application) and then click `Redeploy`, you are presented with the `Edit deployment` dialog.
 The same options previously mentioned are displayed in the dialog.
 Change the deployment settings as required (perhaps to allocate more resources, or use the latest or a pinned version of the code), and then click `Redeploy`.

+## Working on the command line

+If you are working on the command line and want to deploy local applications, you can use the `quix local deploy --push --sync` command.
+The `--sync` option includes a sync between your pipeline (as viewed in Quix Cloud) and the project repository.
+This command also prompts you to include other applications that need to be synched if required.
+The deployments use the settings specified in the `deployments` section of the project's `quix.yaml` file.

+To sync a remote (cloud-based) environment you can use the `quix envs sync` command.
+This syncs the environment in the current (default) selected context with its project repository.

+See the [Quix reference guide](../cli/cli-reference.md) for more about working on the command line.